swiftlang/repo-templates/README-template.md

 [Provide minimal working example of how to use the project.
 Add code snippets or command-line examples as needed.]

-## Use Cases

-[List primary use cases and scenarios where this project shines.
-Include code snippets or real-world examples where helpful]

 ## Documentation

 <!-- CHOOSE ONE OF THE FOLLOWING DOCUMENTATION SECTIONS BASED ON PROJECT TYPE -->
 <!-- FOR LIBRARIES/PACKAGES/FRAMEWORKS:
 Documentation is hosted on the [Swift Package Index]($DOCS_URL) where you'll also find [tutorials]($DOCS_TUTORIALS_TOC_URL) and